bolorundurowb/dotenv.net/README.md

 Install-Package dotenv.net
 ```

-if you are making use of the dotnet CLI, then run the following in your terminal:
+If you are making use of the dotnet CLI, then run the following in your terminal:

 ```bash
 dotnet add package dotenv.net